 Cyan's storyline.
 The death of his wife and kid as part of the poisoning of Doma Castle wasn't too bad, emotionally.
 It's soon followed, however, by a level where you accidentally board a train to the hereafter.
 You fight your way to the engine, defeat the train, and it agrees to take you back to the land of the living.
-But while it drops you off, it picks up all of Doma Castle.
+But while it drops you off, it picks up all of the residents of Doma.
 Cyan gets one last desperate goodbye to his wife and son, the last words you hear from them as the train rushes off into eternity is the son promising to look after his mom.
 Just to make sure you're feeling Cyan's pain, the game lingers on the scene for a good 30 seconds afterward while Cyan stands at the edge of the depot in despair, staring at where the train once stood.

 Celes' attempted suicide if Cid dies and the cutscene after getting the Phoenix magicite are particularly powerful.
 The scene described in your spoiler sets up a Heartwarming Moment when Celes survives and discovers Locke's bandanna, setting off the rest of the game's chain of events.

 Rachel: Please, let go of the chains that bind your heart...
 I release you...
 Give your love to to the one who now dwells within your heart...
 Love her... as you loved me...

 If you fail to get Locke back in the World of Ruin, Celes' ending is the same as the heartwarming ending, except that Setzer saves her and yells at her for going back for Locke's bandanna.
 After he leaves, she looks down (at it) and says, "Locke, promise me some day you'll look after me again." before walking out the room.